Tags: SQL Server Central Log Shipping Manager, SQL Sniffer

 With our innovative database discovery and monitoring tools, we were able to perform an inventory of their system.
 We developed an upgrade factory to get them back within Microsoft compliance.
 Now our customer has deep insight into their system and can take advantage of modern SQL Server capabilities with upgraded databases.

 Our customer faced the situation when essentially 99% of their system databases were within the unsupported platform.
 The vast majority of these databases were SQL Server 2000/2005 databases.
 Besides, the connections between customer’s SQL Server 2000/2005 databases and corresponding applications were unknown.
 That presented an interesting challenge because a lot of database tools like Profiler operate quite differently with SQL Server 2000.
 Moreover, the old SQL Server 2000/2005 syntax was hard to identify with Microsoft tools like SQL Server Upgrade Advisor.
+Please note that Microsoft has replaced the SQL Server 2016 Upgrade Advisor with the Microsoft Data Migration Assistant (DMA) tool.

 The applications in the customers’ system were making dynamic queries, so the customer needed to find out which applications were making those calls.
 The static analysis tools cannot handle this situation, so we had to find a way to identify these applications, and then remediate them.